-- ☐ While viewing saved data, you will not see built-in topic data or the IDL representation of the data type in the Description panel.
-This information is not saved in the data file. - ☐ You cannot save data while using a loaded data file. - ☐ After viewing saved data, to return to live data you must reconnect to the domain(s) that you want to monitor by joining the domain (see Section 3.3.5).
+- While viewing saved data, you will not see built-in topic data or the IDL representation of the data type in the Description panel.
+This information is not saved in the data file. - You cannot save data while using a loaded data file. - After viewing saved data, to return to live data you must reconnect to the domain(s) that you want to monitor by joining the domain (see 3.3.7 Distributed Logger Panel on page 17).

-3.7 Connecting and Disconnecting the Display 🥒 📝
+3.7 Connecting and Disconnecting the Display

-To stop Monitor from updating the display (while still receiving data), select the / button on the toolbar or Actions, Disconnect Display from the menu.
+To stop Monitor from updating the display (while still receiving data), select the button on the toolbar or Actions, Disconnect Display from the menu.

-To resume display updates, select the l button on the toolbar or Actions, Connect Display from the menu.
+To resume display updates, select the button on the toolbar or Actions, Connect Display from the menu.